paulrothenbergmd

 Autologous Chondrocyte Implantation

-Autologous chondrocyte implantation (ACI) is a surgical procedure that involves implantation of healthy cartilage cells (chondrocytes) into an area of damaged cartilage in the joint.
-The chondrocytes are harvested from the patient's own body, grown in a laboratory, and then implanted into the damaged area of the joint.
-This procedure is typically performed on the knee joint, but may also be performed on other joints, such as the ankle or shoulder.
+Autologous chondrocyte implantation (ACI) is a surgical procedure that involves the implantation of healthy cartilage cells (chondrocytes) into an area of damaged cartilage in the joint.
+The chondrocytes are harvested from the patient’s own body, grown in a laboratory, and then implanted into the damaged area of the joint.
+This procedure is typically performed on the knee joint but may also be performed on other joints, such as the ankle or shoulder.

 Indications

-The indications for ACI are typically for patients who have a large cartilage defect without underlying bony involvement, that cannot be treated with other conservative treatments such as physical therapy, medications, or injections.
+The indications for ACI are typically for patients who have a large cartilage defect without underlying bony involvement that cannot be treated with other conservative treatments such as physical therapy, medications, or injections.
 Patients who have a history of trauma or sports injuries may benefit from ACI.

 Candidates